 If students are wearing masks and use barriers in most classes, why are students still being quarantined?

 To continue to provide in-person instruction safely and in interpreting mandates from the Governor’s Office and Ohio Department of Health, masks, barriers, and social distancing are measures to help prevent staff members and students from contracting the virus.
 If a student or staff member would test positive for COVID-19 and contact tracing becomes necessary, then quarantining is another layer of protection to help mitigate spread required by the Ohio Department of Health and Miami County Public Health guidelines.

 Why are students permitted to attend school when a sibling or another MU student who lives in the same household is sent home for a 14-day quarantine?

 In situations like this and according to the Ohio Department of Health and Miami County Public Health guidelines, the quarantined student is considered a primary contact.
 Other students, parents, and caregivers living in the same household or residence are considered secondary contacts.
 Family members become primary contacts if/when the quarantined student experiences symptoms and tests positive for COVID-19.
 Until then, as the district understands this process, other family members may continue to attend school, go to work, etc.

 How many actual positive COVID-19 tests have been reported to the school?
 Staff?
 Students?

-As of Tuesday, January 12, 2021, the district has reported to Miami County Public Health a total of 50 students and 31 staff members with positive test results.
+As of Tuesday, February 16, 2021, the district has reported a total of 60 students and 32 staff members with positive test results.
 These numbers also include any presumptive positives as well.
 The district will try to communicate trends on a weekly basis and the number of active, positive cases relative to student and staff member populations.

 How much notice will I get when the school decides to close?